 Harry says he has internally blocked out early memories of Diana

-The Duke of Sussex spoke about his childhood, saying: ‘The majority of my memories are of being swarmed by paparazzi’.
+The Duke of Sussex said, ‘The majority of my memories are of being swarmed by paparazzi’

 The Duke of Sussex has said he does not have many early memories of his mother, Diana, Princess of Wales, believing he has internally “blocked them out”.